mtlynch/mtlynch.io/content/retrospectives/2023/02/index.md

 And for the most part, everything worked out fine.
 The defect rate was about 5% for me and about 20% for cases shipped to my EU distributor, but at least we got them.
 They've also agreed to replace the damaged ones for free, which is unusual.

-## When proactive work generates reactive work

-Over the last few months, I've been thinking a lot about the balance between proactive work and reactive work.

-I didn't realize until recently that proactive work that TinyPilot employees do usually results in reactive work for me.
-For example, when a support engineer writes a new FAQ article, that's useful proactive work.
-It will reduce our support burden because users can find that article instead of contacting us, or we can refer users to that article instead of re-explaining a solution.

-But before we can publish the article, I have to review the article, which is reactive work.
-And not only that, it's difficult and time-sensitive.
-I try to get teammates feedback on most things within one business day.
-But it's difficult to review and give thoughtful feedback about writing because if something feels wrong, I can't just fix it.
-I have to break down my thought process to articulate my feeling to the author so that they understand why I'm requesting the change.

-In January, I asked the support engineers to brainstorm ideas for creating feedback loops in our support process.
-For example, if the user reports to us that they're not getting a video signal, there are a lot of possible explanations.
-It might be that the video source has an unsupported resolution, it could be a bad HDMI cable, it could be that the video source isn't sending anything to the cable at all.
-Usually we're able to resolve those situations, but we don't formally keep track of which resolution worked.
-I wanted to somehow keep track of how frequently each step fixes the issue and then use that to inform the order that we go through troubleshooting steps.
-If 90% of the time the user reports no video, it turns out to be a bad cable, then our first suggestion to the user should be to try a known-working cable.

-The support engineers had two good ideas: using decision trees and tracking problems in a "problem bank."
-Normally, my process is to take those ideas and build a process around it.
-But I realized that what I'm doing is unsustainable, so instead, I wrote a document explaining how I create internal processes.
-A process for creating processes, if you will.

 ## The difficult scenarios for transitioning to a 3PL vendor

 ### Scenario 1: Customer emails after their order to make changes